timlau/spec_files/readme.md

 #### Dragonfly Reverb
 Dragonfly Reverb is a bundle of free audio effects for Linux, MacOS, and Windows.
 The reverb algorithms are based on the original Freeverb.
 The DR-1 algorithm is based on the Schroeder/Moorer reverb.
 The DR-2 algorithm is based on the original Freeverb algorithm.
 The DR-3 algorithm is a unique reverb algorithm developed by Michael Willis.

+#### JUCE
+JUCE is an open-source cross-platform C++ application framework for creating desktop and mobile applications, including VST, VST3, AU, AUv3, AAX and LV2 audio plug-ins and plug-in hosts.
+This package is used to build application there is using the JUCE framework, so the package don't need to have the whole JUCE source and build it every time. a very basic dummy plugin made with JUCE is located [Here](https://github.com/timlau/juce-test)

 ## Install from timlau/audio copr

 ### enable copr repo in Fedora 40+